CS50Hsinyu/School_District_Analysis/README.md

       ![Updated_by_Type](./Resources/updated_by_school_type.png)

-##Summary
+## Summary
-In school disctrict analysis, the number of schools, students and budgets are the same in district summary as existing anlysis.
-However, average math scores, % Passing Math, % Passing Reading, and % Overall Passing have been slightly affacted after reading and math scroes for the ninth grade at Thomas High School have been replaced with NaNs.
+There are in the number of schools.  after reading and math scroes for the ninth grade at Thomas High School have been replaced with NaNs.
+  1. The average math scores, % Passing Math, % Passing Reading, and % Overall Passing have been affacted in district summary
+  2.